 Now that we’ve covered what you’ll need to know about your dog’s diet, and what you should look for in food for them, we’re going to take a closer look at some of the best options on the market today.

-First five ingredients: Deboned Salmon, Chicken Meal, Turkey Meal, Peas, Sweet Potatoes
+First five ingredients: Deboned lamb, Chicken meal, Turkey meal, Peas, Chickpeas

 When it comes to dog food, you can feel good about giving your golden, American Journey checks off every important box.
 While there are tons of different options on the market, this may be the best dog food for golden retrievers that are currently available.